lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/210_introduction/010whatisjenkins.md

 ![codebuild](/images/mfe/codebuild.png?classes=border,shadow)

-As shown above, once code is checked into a repository (such as AWS CodeCommit) it is ready to be built by Jenkins.
+As shown above, once code is checked into a repository (such as Github or AWS CodeCommit) it is ready to be built by Jenkins.
 This build can be triggered automatically, on a schedule, or manually as part of a project.
 Each project in Jenkins contains a series of build steps and triggers.
 For example, a simple containerized application might look like this:

   1. Build triggered by code update, timer, or by clicking the "build now" button
   2. The latest source code is pulled from the code repository (AWS CodeCommit)